 Positive People has been co-designed over the past six months by a range of stakeholders including representatives from local communities, Cornwall Council and and Cornwall and the Isles of Scilly LEP.

 Positive People (part of the Building Better Opportunities programme) is a new project jointly funded by the Big Lottery Fund and the European Social Fund.

 The programme will cover the Coast to Coast region of Cornwall and the Isles of Scilly.

 About Building Better Opportunities

 It is responsible for giving out 40% of the money raised by National Lottery players for good causes.
-Last year it awarded £583 million and supported around 12,000 grants across the UK for health, education, environment and charitable purposes.
+In 2016/17 it awarded £712.7 million and supported more than 13,814 projects across the UK for health, education, environment and charitable purposes.

-The BBO project has received up to £300 million of funding from the Big Lottery Fund and the European Social Fund as part of the 2014 – 2020 European Structural and Investment funds Growth Programme in England.
+The BBO project has received up to £300 million of funding from the Big Lottery Fund and the European Social Fund as part of the 2014-2020 European Structural and Investment Funds Growth Programme in England.
 The Department for Work and Pensions is the Managing Authority for the England European Social Fund programme.
-Established by the European Union, the European Social Fund help local areas stimulate their economic development by investing in projects which will support skills development, employment and job creation, social inclusion and local community regenerations.
+Established by the European Union, the European Social Fund helps local areas stimulate their economic development by investing in projects which will support skills development, employment and job creation, social inclusion and local community regenerations.
 For more information visit www.gov.uk/european-growth-funding.